 All the applications received are evaluated.
 Candidates selected for an interview are generally advised within two to four weeks of the closing date.
 ESA covers economy class travel expenses for all candidates invited to attend an interview.

-Vacancies are normally filled through direct competition from a vacancy announcement.
+Vacancies are normally filled through direct competition.
 In some cases staff may be reassigned to another post within the same grade, the same location or the same Directorate.

 The selection of candidates is generally conducted by an interview board, which evaluates the qualifications and suitability of candidates.